If you’re a new dog owner, Akitas can be a hard breed to take care of. In fact, as a new owner, it is for the best that you stay away from this breed.

 Most dogs of this breed weigh at least 130 pounds and have a thick coat of fur to protect them against the stubborn winter.

 Often, they are compared to the wolves for their rugged nature.
-Some dogs that look like Akitas are:
+Some dogs like Akitas are:

 1. Alaskan Malamute